 Don’t confuse the gender of these French names! >>

 On a personal note, if I were to change my name to one of the French girl first names, my favorite is Victoire.
-I love it.
+I love it and to me it sounds like a unique French girl name.
 Victoire means victory, as you might have guessed, and it just sounds so classy.

 Do you have any favorite baby girl names from France?
 Did any of the popular French girl names surprise you?